phosgene89/phosgene89.github.io/hnsw.md

 1. Repeat 2. until the number of candidates is exhausted or the number of connections reaches its limit.
 1. If required, add discarded candidates to reach the required number of connections by choosing the closest ones.

-### k-NN Search Through HNSW Graph
+#### k-NN Search Through HNSW Graph
 The k-NN search is simply a greedy search through the HNSW graph.

 #### Why Is This Approximate?
 As HNSW is based on local greedy searches, it is possible that our algorithm will settle at a local minimum.
 For a more concrete example, our NN search may lead us down path X as, according to our local knowledge, it will bring us closer to our target than any other path.
 However, it is possible that path X is not connected to our target at all. e.g. Driving down a road that points directly at your destination, but is blocked in the middle.

 #### Construction parameters
-Main parameter to optimise is the number of layers in the graph.
-Lowering the number of layers used means that there is less overlap (improving performance), but increases the average hop number (which decreases performance).
-Hence the number of layers must be tuned.
+###### Normalization factor
+The normalization factor controls the probability distribution of elements being assigned a particular minimum layer.
+Reducing the normalization factor reduces overlap between layers which in turn improves performance.
+On the other hand, reducing it too far results in high average hops to reach the target node, thereby reducing performance.
+Hence the normalisation factor must be tuned for each individual problem.
 A good starting point is 1/ln(M).

+###### Maximum number of connections per node
-The max number of connections for each node in the graph must be tuned for recall vs efficiency.
+The max number of connections for each node in the graph must be tuned for a good balance between recall and efficiency.
 Higher numbers for this parameter result in decreased search performance, but improved recall.
 A good starting point is 2*M.

-efConstruction is straightforward to tweak.
-It should lead to >0.95 recall on a sample set during the construction phase.
+###### Size of candidate list for generating connections when constructing HNSW graph
+This can be tweaked on a sample of the data and should be chosen to achieve at least 0.95 recall.

+###### Size of candidate list for generating connections when constructing HNSW graph
-Finally, the number of nearest neighbours to search from candidates in algorithm 4.
-This must also be balanced between recall and performance time.
+This must also be balanced between recall and training time.
+A higher number will improve results, but make building the graph a longer process.

 ##### Performance benchmarks and potential issues